 The Latest: Rams-Patriots will be the 8th Super Bowl rematch

-ATLANTA (AP) — The Latest on the Super Bowl (all times local):
+ATLANTA (AP) — The Latest on the Super Bowl (all times EST):

 - AFC